Summary of Qualifications

 Research Interests

-Ecosystem ecology and restoration, ecosystem services and environmental markets, biogeochemistry, biodiversity and ecosystem function, climate change, wetland restoration
+Ecosystem ecology and restoration, ecosystem services and environmental markets, climate change, coastal science and policy, biogeochemistry, biodiversity and ecosystem function, nature and human health

 Publications